codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-google-play.md

 8. If you are getting the next error: `Changes cannot be sent for review automatically.
 Please set the query parameter changesNotSentForReview to true`, mark the checkbox **Do not send changes for review**.

     But if the checkbox is marked and the app is sent for review automatically, you will get the error `Changes are sent for review automatically.
 The query parameter changesNotSentForReview must not be set.`
+9. In case you want to upload the artifacts generated in the build to Google Play as a draft release, select **Submit release as draft**.
+Note that you cannot set the rollout fraction for draft releases.

-9. If you want to publish the .apk even when one or more tests fail, mark the **Publish even if tests fail** checkbox.
+10. If you want to publish the .apk even when one or more tests fail, mark the **Publish even if tests fail** checkbox.
-10. Select **Enable Google Play publishing** at the top of the section to enable publishing.
+11. Select **Enable Google Play publishing** at the top of the section to enable publishing.